Fees and Retainers

 Table of Contents

 ODACC will attempt to collect a retainer at the beginning of an adjudication to cover expected adjudication costs.
 When the Adjudicator submits the Adjudication Fee to the Parties (as outlined above), the Parties will receive a retainer and a link to make payment.
-The Retainers chart at the bottom of the Fees screen (refer to Figure 5 above) will contain a breakdown of the retainer amount.
+The Retainers chart at the bottom of the Fees page (refer to Figure 5 above) will contain a breakdown of the retainer amount.

 How Does ODACC Calculate the Retainer?